-As the number of quality-focused, independent specialty roasters grows, there’s a line of thinking we increasingly hear.
-It goes something like, “Now that we’re up and running, we plan to transition from buying spot coffee to booking forward.”
+As the number of quality-focused, independent specialty roasters grows, we increasingly hear a particular line of thinking: “Now that we’re up and running, we plan to transition from buying spot coffee to booking forward.”

-The implication is that spot—green coffee purchased from a warehouse—is inferior, or that it’s small time, or maybe both.
-But is that really the case?
-Or, is it still or always will be the case?
+The implication is that spot—green coffee purchased from a warehouse, usually on an as-need basis, rather than “forward,” or weeks or months ahead of when coffee is harvested—is inferior, or it’s small-time, or maybe both.
+But is that the case?
 Where does this idea come from, and why do so many people share it?

 Recently, we posed these questions to some of our green coffee-selling peers.
 Their answers pointed to an industry being re-shaped by its newest players—and at a speed outpacing the old definitions.

-There is, of course, enormous value in being able to purchase coffee as you need it, Apodaca continues.
+There is enormous value in being able to purchase coffee as you need it, Apodaca continues.
 “One of the most common mistakes new roasters make is overbuying coffee.
-All your cash goes into your green and you have no liquidity,” she explains.
-“Plus, there’s less of a quality risk when you buy spot—it’s already here and you can be certain of the flavor profile, unlike a pre-shipment sample not matching your arrival sample.
+All your cash goes into your green, and you have no liquidity,” she explains.
+“Plus, there’s less of a quality risk when you buy spot—it’s already here, and you can be certain of the flavor profile, unlike a pre-shipment sample not matching your arrival sample.
 You’ll also save money and space by buying only what you need and shipping it as you need it.”

 Over the last decade, green coffee importers have been changing their approaches to spot, especially as they look to attract smaller and more risk-averse clients, says Meister, content specialist at Café Imports.

-“Having a robust spot position is good for our customer base, but it’s also very risky.
-It’s a real nail-biter, when you’re watching a coffee die on your offering list—demand is very difficult to predict,” Meister says.
-“But for roasters, spot buying can be really exciting and open up a range of products that might be new, or new to them.”
+“Having a robust spot position is good for our customer base, but it’s also risky.
+It’s a real nail-biter when you’re watching a coffee die on your offering list—demand is very difficult to predict,” Meister says.
+“But for roasters, spot buying can be exciting and open up a range of products that might be new or new to them.”

 According to Roberts, Atlas tries to bring in spot coffees it believes people will love and want to book throughout the year.